CICE-Consortium/CICE/README.md

 [doc]: https://cice-consortium-cice.readthedocs.io/

 ## Getting help
-If you need help getting started using the model afer reviewing the [model documentation][doc-running], the first point of contact with the CICE Consortium is the [Consortium Community Bulletin Board][bulletin-board].
+If you need help getting started using the model afer reviewing the [model documentation][doc-running], the first point of contact with the CICE Consortium is the [Consortium Community Forum][bulletin-board].
 This forum is monitored by Consortium members and also opened to the whole community.
 **Please do not use our issue tracker for general support questions.**